Bleurfox/Email-Memorizer/README.md

 Email Memorizer

+**Unable to do anything right now other than present a blank window**

 Email Memorizer is a program which allows you to read all the emails from your Gmail alt accounts in one place.